Category Archives: All Michelin Tyres Stuff

 Of course, we used to fit motor bike tyres,

 but only on the smaller bikes.
 The only bike tyres that we fit are on the wheels that have been removed.
-It is the removing of the bike wheels that has always troubled us.
-Therefore, if we fitted the wheels incorrectly. the the circumstances could be fatal.
+It is the removal of the bike wheels that has always troubled us.
+Therefore, if we fit the wheels incorrectly,.
+The circumstances could be fatal.

 Eric Roberts